Babjidurga/kratin-assignment/README.md

 - Email: info@oldagehospitalcare.com

 We are committed to providing exceptional care and improving the lives of older adults.
 Join us in our mission to make a positive impact on the health and well-being of the elderly community!

+## Demo of the above website explained in this video along with the code https://www.loom.com/share/d73dde636a064768b142cad7dbc1976e